 Add travel time with Resource Scheduling Optimization

 While the schedule assistant can help dispatchers make better scheduling decisions for individual requirements, Resource Scheduling Optimization (RSO) helps dispatchers make smarter scheduling decisions across many or all requirements at once.
-In regards to travel, this is the difference between reducing travel times and distances and minimizing them.
+With regard to travel, this is the difference between reducing travel times and distances and minimizing them.

 When the optimization runs and automatically schedules work orders or other requirements, the travel times display on the schedule board the same as with other booking methods.
 See the following screenshot for reference.

 However, to better understand how RSO minimizes overall travel time, each RSO run (called a "request") displays a graph comparing total working minutes scheduled to total travel minutes for those optimized bookings.
 This can be compared to the same graph for requirements scheduled manually or with the schedule assistant.